Student-Cyber-Games/upload-app/README.md

 ![Upload APP logo](https://github.com/user-attachments/assets/4b8145b6-db05-415b-9d1c-511b88dfff83)

-GitHub action used to build and upload your web app to [Tour de App](https://tourdeapp.cz).
+GitHub action used to **build** and **upload** your Docker images to [Tour de Cloud](https://tourde.cloud).

+> [!WARNING]
+> The action is guaranteed to fail if the team has not yet paid the starting fee for the competition.

 ## ❓ How to use

-There are 2 main steps to make sure your application builds successfully:
+There are 2 main steps to make sure your application builds and uploads successfully:

 1) Make sure your project has a `.github/workflows/deploy.yml` file with the following(or similar) content: